-On September 8, 2021, the Company announced that it received approval from the Toronto Stock Exchange ("TSX") for its intention to renew its normal course issuer bid (the "NCIB") with respect to the Shares.
+On September 8, 2021, the Company announced that it received approval from the TSX for its intention to renew its previous NCIB.
 The notice provides that the Corporation may, during the 12 months period commencing September 10, 2021, and ending no later than September 9, 2022, purchase through the facilities of the TSX or alternative Canadian Trading Systems up to 1,541,445 of its common shares, representing 10% of its public float of 15,414,450 common shares as of August 27, 2021 (a total of 26,485,401 Common Shares were issued and outstanding as of such date).

 Purchases under the NCIB made on the TSX will be made in compliance with the rules of the TSX at a price equal to the market price at the time of purchase or such other price as may be permitted by the TSX.
-In accordance with TSX rules, any daily repurchases (other than pursuant to a block purchase exception) on the TSX under the NCIB are limited to a maximum of 12,084 common shares, which represents 25% of the average daily trading volume on the TSX of 48,336 for the six months ended August 31, 2021.
+In accordance with TSX rules, any daily repurchases (other than pursuant to a block purchase exception) on the TSX under the NCIB are limited to a maximum of 6,531 common shares, which represents 25% of the average daily trading volume on the TSX of 26,127 for the six months ended August 31, 2022.